 1. Do Your Homework

 Websites like Angie’s List and HomeAdvisor help take the guesswork out of hiring someone sight unseen; these are great places to start your search.
 Each site has an extensive database of home improvement contractors reviewed by verified members.
+Another option is Handy.com.
+They will help you find a handyman for a simple task like hanging a TV all the way up to a contractor for a major remodel.

-Another option is to contact your local chamber of commerce or building trade association and ask for their recommendations.
+Try contacting your local chamber of commerce or building trade association and ask for their recommendations.

 You can also ask your insurance company, even if they’re not paying for the work.
 Most insurance companies have agreements with reputable local contractors.
 Not only can you take advantage of the review process your insurance company has performed on these companies, but you might even get a price break based on the relationship between the contractor and your insurance company.